PARTNERSHIP AGREEMENT BETWEEN U.S FOOD AND DRUG ADMINISTRATION AND THE ALASKA DEPARTMENT OF ENVIRONMENTAL CONSERVATION

 The purpose of this partnership agreement is to foster interaction, cooperation and coordination between the parties in the furtherance of the public health.
 No consideration has been given or received by either party to enter this agreement.
 It is not legally binding and does not constitute a promise on the part of either party for performance.
 It does not create a legally enforceable contract and the parties agree that no remedies at law or equity will be sought by either party for non-performance of this agreement.
 It does not impose additional legal duties, rights, benefits, or responsibilities, or remedies of either the parties or of third party.
 This partnership agreement imposes no duty on either party to act or to refrain from acting.

-VII.
-INFORMATION DISCLOSURE PROVISION
+VIII.
+INFORMATION DISCLOSURE

 20.88 and in which the Partners will agree and certify in writing that they shall not further release, publish or disclose such information and that they shall protect such information in accordance with the provisions of 21 U.S.C.
 331(j), 21 U.S.C.
 360j(c), 18 U.S.C.
 1905, 5 U.S.C. § 552(a), 21 C.F.R.
 Part 20 and other applicable laws and regulations governing the confidentiality of such information.
 No proprietary data, trade secrets or personal privacy information shall be disclosed among the Partners unless permitted by applicable law.
 Parties seeking to enter into Confidentiality Disclosure Agreements should contact ORA’s Office of Strategic Policy and Operational Planning/ Division of Information Disclosure by sending a request via email to ORAInfoshare@fda.hhs.gov.

-VIII.
+IX.
 ASSESSMENT AND EVALUATION

 Partners to this PA will make all attempts, at a minimum annually, but may try to meet quarterly to discuss the outcome of current partnership, evaluate usefulness, and make modifications, as needed.

-a.
-Interim monitoring will occur monthly for each functional element.
+- Interim monitoring will occur monthly for each functional element.

-b.
-An annual review for each functional element of this PA will be completed by representatives from each partner.
+- An annual review for each functional element of this PA will be completed by representatives from each partner.
 Review of the extent to which the PA enhances the sharing of resources to meet each partner’s mission.

-1. Review of the extent to which the PA achieves maximum consumer protection for public and health safety.
+- Review of the extent to which the PA achieves maximum consumer protection for public and health safety.

-2. Partners will identify new areas for developing partnership activities and agreements.
+- Partners will identify new areas for developing partnership activities and agreements.

-3. As necessary and appropriate, evaluate and review materials provided and shared by each partner.
+- As necessary and appropriate, evaluate and review materials provided and shared by each partner.

-IX.
-CONCLUSION AND RECOMMENDATION
+X. CONCLUSION AND RECOMMENDATION

 Based on the annual evaluations performed, the evaluators will jointly prepare several options for follow-up partner actions, if and when appropriate, for approval by the signatories to this agreement.

-Approved and accepted for the Food and Drug Administration:
+Accepted for the Food and Drug Administration:

-Erik P. Mettler, MPA, MPH
+Erik P. Mettler

-Office of Partnerships and Operating Policy
+Office of Partnerships and Operational Policy

-Winchester Engineering & Analytical Center (WEAC)
+Office of Regulatory Science, Winchester Engineering & Analytical Center

 Division of Environmental Conservation